-Unrestricted funds allow us to respond quickly to our community’s needs and to address issues as they emerge.
+Our Community Impact Fund allows us to respond quickly to our community’s needs and to address issues as they emerge.
 If you do not have a particular charitable field of interest and do not want to be involved in the details of grantmaking, donating to our unrestricted fund is a perfect choice.

 If you have a particular philanthropic passion, but do not want to be involved in the details of grantmaking, consider donating to a field-of-interest fund.
 Field of interest funds focus your giving on a particular area of interest like education, healthcare, or affordable housing.
 Through our grants program, we will identify organizations that are having the greatest impact in the area of importance to you.